Ansar al-Islam in Kurdistan: Formation

-Ansar al-Islam was formed in September 2001 from a merger of Jund al-Islam (not the Egyptian Jund al-Islam), led by Abu Abdullah al-Shafi'i, and a splinter group from the Kurdistan Islamic Movement led by Mullah Krekar.
-Krekar became the leader of the merged Ansar al-Islam, which opposed an agreement made between IMK and the dominant Kurdish group in the area, Patriotic Union of Kurdistan (PUK).
-The group later made allegiance to al-Qaeda and allegedly received direct funds from the terror network.
+Ansar al-Islam was formed in September 2001 in the Islamic Emirate of Kurdistan.
+It was a merger of Jund al-Islam, led by Abu Abdullah al-Shafi'i, and Islah, led by Mullah Krekar.
+Ansar al-Islam was led by Mullah Krekar, and seized the Islamic Emirate of Kurdistan from the Kurdistan Islamic Movement after it made an agreement with the Patriotic Union of Kurdistan and joined Kurdistan Regional Government.
+The group later made allegiance to al-Qaeda, and allegedly received direct funds from al-Qaeda.